pallets/click/docs/commands-and-groups.rst

 Group Invocation Without Command
 --------------------------------

-By default, a group is not invoked unless a subcommand is passed.
-In fact, not providing a command automatically passes ``--help`` by default.
-This behavior can be changed by passing ``invoke_without_command=True`` to a group.
-In that case, the callback is always invoked instead of showing the help page.
-The context object also includes information about whether or not the invocation would go to a subcommand.
+By default, if a group is passed without a command, the group is not invoked and a command automatically passes ``--help``.
+To change this, pass ``invoke_without_command=True`` to the group.
+The context object also includes information about whether or not the group invocation would go to a command nested under it.

 .. click:example::